pagkly/Zed/Investopedia3/What Is Tax Fraud.md

 ## Tax Fraud vs. Negligence or Avoidance

-For example, claiming an exemption for a nonexistent dependent to reduce tax liability is clearly fraud, while applying the [long-term capital gain](https://www.investopedia.com/terms/l/long-term_capital_gain_loss.asp) rate to a short-term earning may be looked into more to determine whether its negligence.
+For example, claiming an exemption for a nonexistent dependent to reduce tax liability is clearly fraud, while applying the [[long-term capital gain]](https://www.investopedia.com/terms/l/long-term_capital_gain_loss.asp) rate to a short-term earning may be looked into more to determine whether its negligence.
 Although mistakes attributed to negligence are non-intentional, the IRS may still fine a negligent taxpayer with a penalty of 20 percent of the underpayment.
-Famous people throughout the world have been guilty of tax fraud, such as [Lionel Messi](https://www.investopedia.com/insights/net-worth-lionel-messi/).
+Famous people throughout the world have been guilty of tax fraud, such as [[Lionel Messi]](https://www.investopedia.com/insights/net-worth-lionel-messi/).

-Given that the [tax code](https://www.investopedia.com/terms/t/tax-code.asp) in the U.S. is a complex compilation of tax imposition and laws, a lot of tax preparers are bound to make careless errors.
+Given that the [[tax code]](https://www.investopedia.com/terms/t/tax-code.asp) in the U.S. is a complex compilation of tax imposition and laws, a lot of tax preparers are bound to make careless errors.

-Tax fraud is not the same as [tax avoidance](https://www.investopedia.com/terms/t/tax_avoidance.asp), which is the legal use of loopholes in the tax laws to reduce one’s tax expenses.
+Tax fraud is not the same as [[tax avoidance]](https://www.investopedia.com/terms/t/tax_avoidance.asp), which is the legal use of loopholes in the tax laws to reduce one’s tax expenses.
 Although tax avoidance is not a direct violation of the law, it is frowned upon by tax authorities as it may compromise the overall spirit of tax law.

 ## Special Considerations